StyXman/ayrton/README.md

 Another improvement over `sh` is that you can use commands as conditions:

     if grep (cat ('/etc/shadow', _out=Capture), 'mdione', _out=None):
-        print ('user «mdione» is poresent on your system; that's a security vulnerability right there!')
+        print ('user «mdione» is present on your system; that's a security vulnerability right there!')

 As a consequence, you can also use `and`, `or` and `not`.